 Old Academic Hall, circa 1885.
 After the building was destroyed by fire, the columns were preserved and became the focal point of Francis Quadrangle on the University's Columbia campus.

-Today, the University of Missouri is one of the nation's largest higher education institutions, with more than 73,000 students on four campuses and an Extension program with activities in every county of the state.
-The mission of the university, as a land-grant university and Missouri's only public research and doctoral-level institution, is to discover, disseminate, preserve and apply knowledge.
+Today, the University of Missouri is one of the nation’s largest higher education institutions, with more than 75,000 students on four campuses, a health care enterprise, and an extension program with activities in every county of the state.

 A nine-member board of curators governs the university.
 Curators are appointed by the governor and confirmed by the Missouri Senate.
 The board selects the president of the university.
 Each campus is headed by a chancellor, who reports to the president.